-Spend one week in Prague, Czech Republic, with participants from North America, Europe and Central Asia who are passionate about exploring the many complex political and economic issues facing the world.
+Spend one week in Prague, Czech Republic, with journalists from around the globe who are passionate about exploring the many complex political and economic issues facing the world.
 The intensive schedule is designed to maximize your time with an exciting variety of academic, professional, networking, cultural and social activities that will bring out the best in each participant.

 - Guest lectures and panel discussions featuring prominent journalists, academics, diplomats, government officials and business leaders

 - Visits to famous Prague sites and optional excursions to historic places around the Czech Republic

 - Social & cultural events